-MRC volunteers include medical & non-medical personnel such as physicians, nurses, pharmacists, dentists, veterinarians, epidemiologists along with many other community members, such as interpreters, social workers, chaplains, teachers, office workers, legal advisors, EMS, law enforcement and many others who can fill key support positions.
+MRC volunteers include medical professionals such as physicians, nurses, pharmacists, dentists, veterinarians, epidemiologists, along with many other community members, such as interpreters, social workers, chaplains, teachers, office workers, legal advisors, EMS, law enforcement and many others who can fill key support positions.
 We can use anyone!

 No additional volunteer opportunities at this time.

 About Greater Prince William MRC